-- Target leading Western European importing countries of curcuma longa from developing countries.
-The most interesting are the United Kingdom, the Netherlands, Germany and France, while Poland could also be interesting.
-Note that the Indian Spices Board lists the United Kingdom and Germany as the main European importers of Indian curcuma longa.
+- Target leading Western European importing countries of Curcuma longa from developing countries.
+The most interesting are the United Kingdom, the Netherlands, Germany and France, while also Poland could be interesting.
+Note that the Indian Spices Board lists the United Kingdom and Germany as the main European importers of Indian Curcuma longa.

 The trends that are explained below are visible all over Europe.
 At the same, the wealthier a country is, the more impact these trends have on the food and spices market.
-This means that the markets in Western Europe, namely United Kingdom, the Netherlands, Germany and France, feel the most impact of the following trends.
+This means that the markets in Western Europe, namely the 4 countries United Kingdom, the Netherlands, Germany and France, feel the most impact of the following trends.
 In Spain, the impact of these trends can be rated as medium, while in Poland the impact of these trends is still low.

 This trend is likely to remain the leading driver of food market developments in the next decades and will positively impact demand for spices such as curcuma.

 - Focus on the application of your curcuma in healthy product ranges.

 - Promote your product as healthy ingredient and stress the benefits of your curcuma in people’s diets.